epfl-ada/ada-2024-project-fandemondada/README.md

-# Beers in the USA: a societal study on American beer consumption
+# Beers in the USA: a prediction of State of origin based on beer tastes
 ## Abstract:
 In this project, we aim to explore how beer preferences in the United States reflect broader societal trends by leveraging user-generated beer reviews and demographic data.
 Specifically, we will develop a method to infer a user’s demographic profile—such as state of residence, income, and age—based on their beer ratings.